PurpleTree HR logo

 Method How It Works Best For

-Method 1: 1,365 Hours If an employee has worked at least 1,365 hours in the leave year, they are entitled to the full 4 working weeks.
+Method 1: 1,365 Hours If an employee has worked at least 1,365 hours in the leave year, they get the full 4 working weeks.
 Cannot be used if the employee changed employment during the leave year.
-Full-time employees who have been with the same employer all year
+Full-time employees with the same employer all year

 Method 3: 8% of Hours Worked Calculate 8% of all hours worked in the leave year, capped at 4 working weeks.
 Part-time, irregular, or casual workers

-When calculating hours worked for any of these methods, you must include time spent on annual leave, certified sick leave, maternity leave, paternity leave, parental leave, parent’s leave, adoptive leave, force majeure leave, and the first 13 weeks of carer’s leave.
+When calculating hours worked, you must include time spent on annual leave, certified sick leave, maternity leave, paternity leave, parental leave, parent’s leave, adoptive leave, force majeure leave, and the first 13 weeks of carer’s leave.

 Part-Time Employee Entitlements

 Part-time employees have the same right to annual leave as full-time workers.
-In practice, their holiday entitlement is most commonly calculated using Method 3 (8% of hours worked), which ensures a fair, pro-rata allocation.
+Their holiday entitlement is most commonly calculated using Method 3 (8% of hours worked), which ensures a fair, pro-rata allocation.

-For example, an employee who works 20 hours per week for 48 weeks in a year has worked 960 hours.
+For example, an employee who works 20 hours per week for 48 weeks has worked 960 hours.
 Their annual leave entitlement would be 8% of 960 = 76.8 hours (approximately 9.6 days based on an 8-hour day).

 If an employee works full-time for part of the year and part-time for the remainder, the leave for each period should be calculated separately.
-For expert guidance on managing part-time entitlements and payroll, explore our Payroll Services.
-All part-time employees must also be paid at least the applicable minimum wage rate for their age band.
+For guidance on managing part-time entitlements and payroll, explore our Payroll Services.
+All part-time employees must also be paid at least the applicable minimum wage rate.

 Annual Leave and Public Holidays